 Dog bites scenarios can be quite complicated.
 They often need to be investigated and that investigation should be handled by an experienced injury attorney who is well aware of the intricacies and nuances of the law.

-If you have been attacked and/or bitten by a dog, and you have questions about your options and rights under the law, contact Ryan Kuhl at The Kuhl Law Firm for help right away.
+If you have been attacked and/or bitten by a dog, and you have questions about your options and rights under the law, contact Ryan Kuhl at The Kelleher Firm for help right away.